-In North America, the emerging raw food movement is establishing itself as a potentially healthier alternative to a diet that increasingly consists of processed and cooked foods.
+The emerging raw food movement is establishing itself as a potentially healthier alternative to the Western diet that increasingly consists of processed and cooked foods.
 Citing the sole reliance on raw foods of our distant evolutionary ancestors, the raw food diet comes with claims of a host of health benefits attributed to this more "natural" way of eating.
-While this might be true of some raw foods, there are potentially negative side effects of eating uncooked grains.
+While this might be true of some raw foods (like fruits and vegetables), there are potentially negative side effects of eating uncooked grains.

 Raw Rice Bacteria and Food Poisoning